on a going-concern basis

 9.9% 10-year net return

 $2.6 billion in reserves

 The CAAT Plan's investment policies are documented in its Statement of Investment Policies and Procedures (SIPP), which serves as a blueprint for our investment strategy, outlining our investment goals, beliefs and philosophy.
 Among other things, the SIPP details the asset mix policy and permitted investments, as well as the long term return expectation and the Plan’s approach to responsible investment.

-The SIPP also outlines the investment principles that guide the investment and risk management of the assets in the fund.
+The SIPP also outlines these investment principles that guide the investment and risk management of the assets in the fund:

 To meet the goals of stable contribution rates and securing retirement income, the investment policies that govern the Fund should take into account the behaviour and sensitivities of the Plan’s liabilities.